Samsung/tizen-docs/docs/application/dotnet/guides/system/attached-devices.md

 -   Get and set the display state with the `State` property.

-    The property contains the display state as a value of the [Tizen.System.DisplayState](https://samsung.github.io/TizenFX/latest/api/Tizen.System.DisplayState.html) enumeration.
+    The property contains the display state as a value of the [Tizen.System.DisplayState](/application/dotnet/api/TizenFX/latest/api/Tizen.System.DisplayState.html) enumeration.

-    ```
+    ```csharp
     DisplayState state;
     state = Display.State;
     Display.State = DisplayState.Normal;